 Get more information on Agricultural Revolutions in India from the linked article.

 R&D is the future

 - India spent 31% of its agricultural GDP on research and development in 2010, in the same year China spent almost double that amount.
 Even our neighbour Bangladesh spent 38% of its agricultural GDP on research and development in that year.

-- As a result of this resource crunch there has not been diffusion of new agricultural innovations and practices that is critical for enhancing farm productivity.
+- As a result of this resource crunch, there has not been a diffusion of new agricultural innovations and practices that are critical for enhancing farm productivity.

 - There has also not been any major contribution from the private sector towards research and development.
-Government should thus woo private players by giving them incentives to play a major role in agricultural research and development.
+The government should thus woo private players by giving them incentives to play a major role in agricultural research and development.

 Other Initiatives needed